How requests for information are handled at the station

 It has everything you need to help you book assistance and purchase a ticket to travel (including details of discounts available to disabled customers).
 It also includes a direct link to our station information, which includes information about station facilities and staff availability, as well as a Rolling Stock guide that contains details of onboard facilities.

 In addition, there’s a link to enable you to access the Making Rail Accessible customer leaflet and details of how to obtain it in other accessible formats.
-You will find information on how you can provide feedback or make a complaint and we include information on the availability of redress for when assistance has not been delivered as booked.
+You will find information on how you can provide feedback or make a complaint and we include information on the availability of redress on a case-by-case basis for when assistance has not been delivered as booked.
 You will also find links to other relevant information.

+This does not affect your legal right to make a claim under the Consumer Rights Act 2015, although you will not be entitled to recover the same money twice.
 You can also book Passenger Assist and track your requests through the new Southeastern app.

 Create an Accessibility Profile to make booking Passenger Assist even faster.